AJaysAIk/NER-SPACY/README.md

 In a basic NER pipeline, the main “features” revolve around token embeddings, word shape, prefixes/suffixes, etc. SpaCy handles these features internally once we provide the raw text and labeled spans.
 No additional external features (like POS tags or lexicons) were used, but you can easily extend this approach if you want more advanced feature engineering.4

-2. Model Selection & Optimization Approach
+2.Model Selection & Optimization Approach
 Blank spaCy Model

 We initialize a blank English model (nlp = spacy.blank("en")) and add the ner pipeline to it.